Muhdd-Iqbal/Automation-Scheduling-Optimization/README.md

 # Optimization-Based-Automation-Scheduling-via-Mathematical-Modeling
 --------------------------

+### Notes: The following cases were developed from assumed scenarios and serve as dummy cases for demonstration purposes.

 Problem Statement:

-!Notes: The following cases were created based on assumed scenarios for the purpose of model development.

 There are 45 employees working as production operators to produce lamp.
 Each day, the company has a production target that is divided between weekdays and weekends with the following details:
   - The target on weekday is to complete 6000 units.